gbhl/bhl-europe/portal/drupal/www/sites/all/modules/it4care/ckeditor/README.txt

    2. Download standalone CKEditor from http://ckeditor.com/download.
 Unzip the contents of the "ckeditor" directory from the installation package to the "sites/all/modules/ckeditor/ckeditor" or "sites/all/libraries/ckeditor" directory.
-      Note: you can skip uploading "_samples" and "_source" folders.
+      Note: you can skip uploading the "_samples" and "_source" folders.
    3. Enable the module in the "Administration panel > Modules > User Interface" section.
    4. Grant permissions for using CKEditor in the "Administration panel > People > Permissions" section.
-      Note: to enable the file browser, read the "Installing CKFinder" section.
+      Note: In order to enable the file browser, refer to the "Installing CKFinder" section.
    5. Adjust CKEditor profiles in the
       "Administration panel > Configuration > Content Authoring > CKEditor" section.